-The KAAB C&P Revision Committee is organized to carry on the revision/update of the KAAB C&P. The committee consists of two (2) to three (3) members nominated by the member institutes, that is, the Architectural Institute of Korea, the Korean Institute of Registered Architects, and the Korean Institute of Architects,

-- and two (2) members nominated by KAAB.
+- The KAAB C&P Revision Committee is organized to carry on the revision/update of the KAAB C&P. The committee consists of two (2) to three (3) members nominated by the member institutes, that is, the Architectural Institute of Korea, the Korean Institute of Registered Architects, and the Korean Institute of Architects, and two (2) members nominated by KAAB.
 The total number of members may not exceed eleven (11).
-Once the final member of the committee is selected, it is notified to the KAAB Board of Directors. - The chair of the KAAB Accreditation Committee assumes the chair of the Revision Committee.

-(4) Periodic Revision to the KAAB C&P Procedure
+Once the final member of the committee is selected, it is notified to the public. - The chair of the KAAB Accreditation Committee assumes the chair of the Revision Committee. - (4) Periodic Revision to the KAAB Conditions - The KAAB must form the C&P Revision Committee 10 months prior to the scheduled date of the public announcement of the revised version.

-- The KAAB must request nominations in writing of the revision members to the three (3) member institutes 18 months prior to the scheduled date of the public announcement of the revised version.
-The first meeting of the revision committee must take place at least 16 months prior to the scheduled date of the public announcement of the revised version. - The accreditation committee chair, assisted by the KAAB secretariat, collects, organizes, and submits to the revision committee the requests for revision proposed by various constituents and other necessary updates accumulated in past two Public Conferences and the site visits. - Under the responsibility of the revision committee chair, the revisions committee is divided into appropriate numbers of subcommittees to carry on respective revisions and update tasks of appropriately grouped items of the C&P. - The KAAB secretariat prepares a public hearing of the revised draft of the KAAB C&P at least six (6) months prior to the scheduled date of the public announcement.
-The member institutes, professional degree programs in architecture, and the general public are encouraged to attend the public hearing. - The outcome from public hearing must be documented the KAAB and must be publically displayed. - The revision committee, if necessary, may have additional meetings to reflect the comments and results of the public hearing on the revision.
-The chair of the accreditation committee, with the consent of the members of the committee, draws up the final draft. - The final draft must be in public display at the KAAB website and must be submitted to the KAAB board of directors for ratification at least four (4) months prior to the date of public announcement. - The final version of the revised KAAB C&P that is ratified by the board of directors must be published by the scheduled date in hard copy and on the KAAB web homepage, www.kaab.or.kr.
+- The accreditation committee chair, assisted by the KAAB secretariat, collects, organizes, and submits to the revision committee the requests for revision proposed by various constituents and other necessary updates accumulated in the Public Conferences and report to the KAAB Conditions Revision Committee. - Under the responsibility of the revision committee chair, the revisions committee is divided into appropriate numbers of subcommittees to carry on respective revisions and update tasks of appropriately grouped items. - The KAAB secretariat prepares a public hearing, and .the member institutes, professional degree programs of architecture, general public are encouraged to attend. - The outcome from public hearing must be documented by the KAAB and must be publicly disclosed. - The revision committee, if necessary, may have additional meetings to reflect the comments and results of the public hearing on the revision.
+The chair of the accreditation committee, with the consent of the members of the committee, draws up the final draft. - The final draft must be posted to the KAAB website after the ratification by the KAAB board of directors. - The final version of the revised KAAB Conditions that is ratified by the board of directors must be published by the scheduled date in hard copy and on the KAAB website, www.kaab.or.kr.